Converg3nce/matic-docs/docs/validate/mainnet/commission.md

 Validators can set a Commission rate to their node so as to take a percentange of the rewards from the delegators that have staked on their node.

-Currently there is no upperlimit on the Commision rate.
+Currently there is no upper limit on the Commision rate.
 Validators are allowed to set any percentage as their Commission rate for their node.
-The lowerlimit by default is 0%
+The lower limit by default is 0%.

 ## How to change your Commission Rate